stormpath/stormpath-documentation/source/accnt_mgmt.rst

 - ``resetSuccessEmailStatus`` which enables or disables the reset success email, and
 - ``resetSuccessEmailTemplates`` which defines the content of the reset success email.

 To control whether any email is sent or not is simply a matter of setting the appropriate value to either ``ENABLED`` or ``DISABLED``.
-For example, if you would like a Password Reset email to be sent, send the following:
+For example, if you would like a Password Reset email to be sent, perform the following:

 .. only:: rest or php